Thijmer/CBalloons/README.md

   - -l:   Set the maximum string length.
   - -w:   The amount of seconds the program waits each line.
 This is a floating point number.
   - -c:   The amount of columns in the output.
 This is handy when the program outputs to a pipe.
+  - -f:   The amount of rows that are between the balloons.
+Increase this number for less balloons.
+Defaults to 1.

 ## Building it
 No-one said it was going to be normie friendly.
-But I think people with a little bit of Linux terminal experience will be able to follow along.
+But I think people with a little bit of experience with the terminal will be able to follow along.
 #### Step one: download
 Download the 'CBalloons.c' file.
 #### Step two: Build